Celine-Bowen/realestate/README.md

-This is a simple PHP script based on Laravel that helps you to manage small or medium Real Estate business.
+This is a simple dummy app on Laravel that helps you to manage your Real Estates.